OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_hosted.rst

 The OpenNebula Hosted service allows corporate users to try OpenNebula on **KVM** for the execution of virtual machines and Kubernetes clusters.

-OpenNebula Hosted service provides two tools to create and manage resources and clusters:
+OpenNebula Hosted service provides the following tool to create and manage resources and clusters:

-  - **Sunstone**, a web-based UI that can be used by both administrators and end users to manage in one central and uniform point all the resources
+  - **Sunstone**, a web-based UI that can be used by both administrators and end users to manage and provision in one central and uniform point all the resources.
-  - **FireEdge**, a web-based UI that is used to provision OpenNebula Clusters on public cloud using different providers (AWS, Equinix) and on-premise resources.

 .. note::